milankathiriya/DSA_CPP/README.md

 ### Lec.
 9.1
 - Pointer
 - Array of Pointer
+- Chain of Pointer

+### Lec.
+9.2
 - Passing array in a function
+- Passing address in a function
+- Reference Variable
-- Pass by Value
+- Call by Value
-- Pass by Reference
+- Call by Reference
-- Chain of Pointer

 ## Chapter 10 - OOP